If you love good venison cheesesteaks, things just got a whole lot better.

 Next, start using the Weston Brands jerky board, or if you don't have one just use your best effort, and slice the venison steaks to 3/8-inch.

 Once they are sliced, season them with the garlic powder, coarse salt, and pepper to your desired taste.
-Pour enough vegetable oil to coat the bottom of a pan and heat until the oil is shimmering.
-From there, pan sear the slices of venison until done.
+Pour enough vegetable oil to coat the bottom of a pan, cast iron being preferred, and heat until the oil is shimmering.
+From there, pan sear the slices of venison over medium heat to medium-high heat until done.

 From here, you are just about done.
-All that is really left is just to layer the vegetables with the meat inside a hoagie.
-Top it off with some provolone cheese and you are in business.
+All that is really left is just to layer the veggies with the meat inside a hoagie.
+Top it off with some provolone cheese (it'll be melted cheese in no time if you top it hot off the pan) and you are in business.
 However, if you are like me, you might like an awesome cheese sauce to go along with it.
 If that is the case, see below.

 Fire Cheese Sauce